 Get Alerts & Updates

-We are in the midst of the 6th Mass Extinction, with species being lost about 100 times faster than normal because of human activities.
+We are at the beginning of the 6th Mass Extinction, with species being lost about 100 times faster than normal because of human activities.

 Recognizing the threat, Congress enacted landmark conservation laws like the Endangered Species Act (ESA) and the Marine Mammal Protection Act as clear declarations that the nation values protecting imperiled species and their habitats.
 We protected imperiled species from take and illegal trade, preserved their habitats, developed recovery plans, and required federal agencies to take imperiled species into account in their activities.